https://www.nfsa.gov.au/sites/default/files/event/asset10-2017/bedevil_1600x775.jpg

 Telling their own stories

 In the early 1980s, the Film Unit of the Australian Institute of Aboriginal Studies (AIAS, now the Australian Institute of Aboriginal and Torres Strait Islander Studies – AIATSIS) employed a number of trainees including Wayne Barker and Coral Edwards.
 Coral Edwards directed It’s a Long Road Back (1981) and, in collaboration with AIAS ethnographic filmmaker David MacDougall, Link-up Diary (1987).
 Wayne Barker worked on several AIAS films and directed a film about his grandfather, Cass: No Saucepan Diver (1983).
-After leaving AIAS, Barker wrote and directed another ten films.
+After leaving AIAS, Barker wrote and directed another 10 films.
 His documentaries Milli Milli (1994) and Spirit of Anchor (2002) received a number of international awards.

 With a background in commercial television, Ralph Rigby, AIAS Video Fellow in the 1980s, facilitated rural and remote Aboriginal community access to video technology.
-In doing so, he enabled Indigenous peoples to tell their stories in their own way.
+In doing so, he enabled First Nations peoples to tell their stories in their own way.
 His video clip for Bobby McLeod’s song 'Wayward Dreams’ (1988) blended historical footage and contemporary images to highlight the connection between Aboriginal peoples of the past and present.
 Rigby, a student at the Black Theatre in Redfern and in Ande Reese’s film Tjintu Pakani: Sunrise Awakening (1976), later worked with the Townsville Aboriginal and Islander Media Association (TAIMA) where he managed the Video Unit and taught video production to Aboriginal and Torres Strait Islander trainees.
 In 1988, Rigby and the TAIMA Video Unit trainees worked on three productions covering the 5th Festival of Pacific Arts in Townsville.

 Madeline McGrady directed a number of politically motivated films throughout the 1980s including We Fight (1982), Welcome to Wee Waa (1983), Stand Up For Your Rights (1987) and Always Was, Always Will Be (1987).
-In making these films McGrady claimed space for Indigenous activism within the film industry.
+In making these films McGrady claimed space for First Nations activism within the film industry.
 Lorraine Mafi-Williams produced Eelemarni, The Story of Leo and Leva (1988), a short video of a Bundjalung story told in both Bundjalung language and in English.
-Around the same time, Tracey Moffatt directed a series of short films including Nice Coloured Girls (1987), Night Cries: A Rural Tragedy (1989) and the feature film BeDevil (1993).
+Around the same time, Tracey Moffatt directed a series of short films including Nice Coloured Girls (1987), Night Cries: A Rural Tragedy (1989) and the feature film BeDevil (1993, excerpt below).
 McGrady, Mafi-Williams and Moffatt paved the way for Aboriginal women in the film industry.

 Indigenous television

 The mid-1980s brought the establishment of the Central Australian Aboriginal Media Association (CAAMA) in Alice Springs.
 CAAMA aimed to utilise audiovisual technology for cultural maintenance, self-expression and empowerment.
 Soon after, CAAMA moved into television broadcasting with Imparja Television.
-As a result CAAMA became the first Indigenous organisation in the world to own a television station.
+As a result CAAMA became the first First Nations organisation in the world to own a television station.
 In 1987, Aboriginal people in remote areas of central Australia voiced their concerns about the influence of mass media on their cultures.
 The Australian satellite Aussat was being launched and Aboriginal people requested resources to enable them to broadcast local material in their own languages.
 They also sought to control the content broadcast within their communities.
 In response, the federal government introduced the Broadcasting for Remote Aboriginal Communities Scheme to deliver radio and television to rural and remote Aboriginal and Torres Strait Islander communities.

-Excerpt from Satellite Dreaming (Ivo Burum, 1991).
-Courtesy CAAMA Productions.
+Excerpt from Satellite Dreaming (Ivo Burum), 1991.
+Courtesy CAAMA Productions

-The Royal Commission into Aboriginal Deaths in Custody outlined in its final report (1991) a number of recommendations with direct reference to public and commercial media organisations and their treatment of Indigenous people.
-The commission recommended that media bodies develop codes and policies for the presentation of Indigenous issues and establish training for Indigenous people.
+The Royal Commission into Aboriginal Deaths in Custody outlined in its final report (1991) a number of recommendations with direct reference to public and commercial media organisations and their treatment of Aboriginal and Torres Strait Islander peoples.
+The commission recommended that media bodies develop codes and policies for the presentation of Indigenous issues and establish training for First Nations peoples.
 These recommendations marked a turning point in the television industry.
-They supported Indigenous peoples having influence over their own representation and increased their access to employment within the film and television industry.
+They supported First Nations peoples having influence over their own representation and increased their access to employment within the film and television industry.

-In a landmark decision in 1992, the High Court of Australia recognised that Indigenous property rights extended beyond British settlement until extinguishment – in some cases into the present.
-The same year the Australian Film Commission commissioned a report by Shirley McPherson and Michael Pope, Promoting Aboriginal and Torres Strait Islander Involvement in the Film and Television Industry (1992).
+In a landmark decision in 1992, the High Court of Australia recognised that Aboriginal and Torres Strait Islander property rights extended beyond British settlement until extinguishment – in some cases into the present.
+The same year the Australian Film Commission (AFC) commissioned a report by Shirley McPherson and Michael Pope, Promoting Aboriginal and Torres Strait Islander Involvement in the Film and Television Industry (1992).
 On its recommendation, the AFC established the Indigenous Branch in 1993.
 After decades on the fringes of the film and television industry, Aboriginal and Torres Strait Islander people were finally gaining access to the technology, training and resources necessary to write, direct and produce film.
 The branch’s first drama initiative saw six short films released in 1996 under the title From Sand to Celluloid.

 As manager of the branch, Walter Saunders also produced the subsequent series Shifting Sands (1998) and Crossing Tracks (1999).
-These groundbreaking and award-winning short films established an Indigenous niche in the industry and forged a pathway for the development of Indigenous filmmakers and film administrators.
-With the release of Terri Janke’s A Guide to Protocols for Filmmakers Working with Indigenous Content and Indigenous Communities (2008), the AFC (now part of Screen Australia) continued to guide the industry on culturally appropriate practice and to develop a critical mass of Indigenous filmmakers.
+These groundbreaking and award-winning short films established a First Nations niche in the industry and forged a pathway for the development of First Nations filmmakers and film administrators.
+With the release of Terri Janke’s Pathways and Protocols: A Filmmaker's Guide to Working with Indigenous People, Culture and Concepts (2009), the AFC (now part of Screen Australia) continued to guide the industry on culturally appropriate practice and to develop a critical mass of Aboriginal and Torres Strait Islander filmmakers.

-These filmmakers offer Australians an alternative way of seeing and understanding Indigenous peoples and their cultural landscapes.
+These filmmakers offer Australians an alternative way of seeing and understanding First Nations peoples and their cultural landscapes.
 Celebrated Aboriginal and Torres Strait Islander filmmakers include Rachel Perkins, Warwick Thornton, Murray Lui, Ivan Sen, Wayne Blair, Beck Cole and the late Michael Riley.
-Films like Perkins’s Bran Nue Dae (2009) and Thorton’s Samson and Delilah (2009) cast Indigenous characters in the lead roles and set their stories within an Indigenous community and cultural context.
-In doing so these filmmakers have completely repositioned the on-screen presence of Indigenous characters, taking them from peripheral to central roles.
+Films like Perkins’ Bran Nue Dae (2009) and Thornton’s Samson and Delilah (2009, excerpt below) cast Aboriginal and Torres Strait Islander characters in the lead roles and set their stories within a First Nations community and cultural context.
+In doing so these filmmakers have completely repositioned the on-screen presence of Aboriginal and Torres Strait Islander characters, taking them from peripheral to central roles.

 A new era